fridgemagnet3/uip/README.md

 ![PXL_20250705_140002674_crop](https://github.com/user-attachments/assets/4de47aad-5c21-4a78-a4ea-ee1b23967b1e)

-This of course only works if you've set things like IP routing/gateways etc. to allow the Dragon to reach the wider Internet - that only works if the configuration includes both DHCP and DNS components.
+This only works if you've set things like IP routing/gateways etc. to allow the Dragon to reach the wider Internet - ie. the configuration includes both DHCP and DNS components.
 In all other configurations you'll need to modify the various IP addresses that are hardcoded into the [main application](dragon/main.c).

 Any application which uses the [protosockets library](doc/html/a00158.html) (including the simple [hello world](apps/hello-world) example) **won't work properly.** This is because the underlying [protothreads library](doc/html/a00142.html) makes a whacky use of the switch() call that is similar to something called the [Duff's device](https://en.wikipedia.org/wiki/Duff%27s_device) which the current incarnation of the CMOC (6809 cross) compiler specifically states it does not support.
 In a nutshell, the state machine used to track the TCP connection state gets repeatedly reset & confusion then rains.